rhythmcache/YetAnotherBootloopProtector/README.md

 ## Logic

-• Each time the device fails to complete the boot, the script creates a "marker"
+• Each time the device fails to complete the boot, the module creates a "marker"
-## If the script finds:
+## If the module finds:
 - No marker files: it creates the first marker (marker1).
 - One marker file: it creates a second marker (marker2).
 - Two marker files: it creates a third marker (marker3).
-- When three markers are present, the script considers the device to be in a boot loop.
+- When three markers are present, the module considers the device to be in a boot loop.

-- When three markers are present, the script disables all Magisk modules by creating a disable file in each module's folder.
+- When three markers are present, the module disables all Magisk modules by creating a disable file in each module's folder.
 This action prevents those modules from loading during the next boot, which may help the device boot correctly.
-After disabling the modules, the script deletes all marker files and reboots the device.

-- The script waits for the boot to complete, checking every 5 seconds.
+- The module waits for the boot to complete, checking every 5 seconds.
-If the boot does not complete within a set timeout period (2 minutes by default), the script assumes there is a boot problem, disables all Magisk modules, and reboots the device to attempt a clean boot.
+If the boot does not complete within a set timeout period (2 minutes by default), the script assumes there is a boot problem, disables all Magisk modules, and reboots the device.